 Prunus serrulata ‘Kwanzan’

-Kwanzan Cherry is a cultivar of the Japanese FLowering Cherry (Oriental Cherry, Hill Cherry), Prunus serrulata.
-While the origin of many of the Prunus serrulata cultivars is lost to antiquity and while many cultivars of Prunus serrulata are not true selections, they are often treated that way for convenience.
-Japanese Flowering Cherry trees were one of the first Asian cherries to be introduced through Europe beginning in 1822.
-Kwanzan Cherry is the most popular and probably hardiest of all the double flower type cherries and is easily the most produced of the Japanese FLowering Cherry.
-With deep pink, double (30 petals) that are 2 and 1/2 inch diameter flowers, the tree is utilized from Boston to Atlanta for every conceivable landscaping purpose.
-As a cultivar of the Japanese Flowering Cherry, it typically grows 30 to 40 feet high and wide at maturity and blooms from mid April to May.
-More planting instruction can also be found at boydnursery.net/planting/.
+Kwanzan Cherry is a cultivar of the Japanese Flowering Cherry (Oriental Cherry, Hill Cherry), Prunus serrulata, native to China, Japan, and Korea.
+While the exact origin of many of the Prunus serrulata cultivars is lost to antiquity, what we do know is that the cultivar was named after the Kanzan Mountain in Japan and was developed sometime during the Edo Period.
+It was first introduced to America in 1880s, and sometime following introduction, its name was mistranslated to ‘Kwanzan’ instead of ‘Kanzan’.
+Occasionally the tree can be found under its true botanical name, ‘Sekiyama’.
+The Kwanzan Cherry was made famous by the spectacular Spring displays in Washington, D.C. and is probably the hardiest of all the double flower type cherries.
+With deep pink, double (30 petals that are 2 and 1/2 inch diameter) flowers, the tree is utilized from Boston to Atlanta for every conceivable landscaping purpose.
+As a cultivar of the Japanese Flowering Cherry, it typically blooms from mid April to May and has a surprisingly short lifespan of 25-30 years.
+Planting instruction can be found at boydnursery.net/planting/.

 Aphids, borers, spider mites, scales and tent caterpillars can become a problem; tree is prone to leaf spot and bacterial cankers; if planted in poorly drained areas tree is susceptible to root rot; sensitive to pollution

 Deep pink double flowers that are 2 and 1/2 inch in diameter; appear with leaves between April and early May

 |Hardiness Range|| |